 The causes for go-arounds are recorded by controllers in the ATC Tower and provide an insight into the operational situations causing them to happen.
-The top three reasons in figure 13 (left) are weather (e.g. wind shear) and unstable approaches.
-As an occupied runway may be caused by a range of conditions, the root causes are broken down in figure 13 (right).
-During Q2, there was only a single flight that caused a go-around due to runway occupancy and that was due to the departing aircraft being slow to roll.
+The top three reasons in Figure 13 (left) are runway occupancy, weather (e.g. wind shear) and unstable approaches.
+As an occupied runway may be caused by a range of conditions, the root causes are broken down in Figure 13 (right).